 If you drink regularly, your body starts to build up a tolerance to alcohol.
 This is one of the reasons the UK Chief Medical Officers’ low risk drinking guidelines recommend having several drink free days each week, as well as not drinking more than 14 units per week.

 If you choose to drink, recording exactly what you’ve drunk during the week will tell you whether you're keeping within the low-risk guidelines.

-Our free Drinkaware: Track and Calculate Units app is perfect for tracking your drinks when you’re out and about.
+The free MyDrinkaware app is perfect for tracking your drinks at home and when you’re out and about.

 Royal Society for Public Health.
 Increasing awareness of ‘invisible’ calories from alcohol (November 2013).
 Available at: https://www.rsph.org.uk/static/uploaded/979245d2-7b5d-4693-a9b3fb1b98b68d76.pdf [Accessed 1 December 2022].

 Lalanne, L., Lutz, P.E. and Paille, F. (2017).
 Acute impact of caffeinated alcoholic beverages on cognition: A systematic review.
 Progress in Neuro-Psychopharmacology and Biological Psychiatry, 76, 188-194.

 Department of Health and Social Care.
 Health and Care Bill: food information for consumers – powers to amend retained EU law.
 Available at: https://www.gov.uk/government/publications/health-and-care-bill-factsheets/health-and-care-bill-food-information-for-consumers-powers-to-amend-retained-eu-law [Accessed 7 December 2022]

 Last Reviewed: 1st March 2023

 Next Review due: 1st March 2026